MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/prometheus-metrics-scrape-default.md

 - `networkobservabilityHubble` (`job=networkobservabilityHubble`)
 - `networkobservabilityCilium` (`job=networkobservabilityCilium`)

+The following targets are **enabled/ON** when you enable Azure Container Storage which is a cloud-based volume management, deployment, and orchestration service built natively for containers and natively integrates with AKS.
+For more information, see [Azure Container Storage](/azure/storage/container-storage).

+- `acstor-capacity-provisioner` (`job=acstor-capacity-provisioner`)
+- `acstor-metrics-exporter` (`job=acstor-metrics-exporter`)

 ## Metrics collected from default targets

 The following metrics are collected by default from each default target.
 All other metrics are dropped through relabeling rules.